Frequently Asked Questions (FAQ) - Office of Student Services

 Q. How do I find out about enrolling for a class?

-The Admissions and Records website includes application and registration information.
+The Admissions and Records website, as well as the current printed Class Schedule, includes application and registration information.
 Students must first apply by completing an online or paper application.
 Placement testing, new student orientation, and counseling are all steps to a successful enrollment.

 Q. How can I find a faculty member?